 History

-Brougham Castle is nestled in the tranquil Eden Valley near Eamont and Lowther rivers in Cumbria England.
-It was built by Robert de Vieuxpont, an agent of King John I on lands he purchased in 1214.
-The strategic location in Northern England, provided protection from Scottish invaders and enabled control of major routes running north to south and east to west.
-Moreover, the location served as a key crossing area over the River Eamont, which runs parallel to the castle.
+Brougham Castle is nestled in the tranquil Eden Valley near the River Eamont and River Lowther in Cumbria, England.
+It was built by Robert de Vieuxpont, an agent of King John I, on lands he purchased in 1214.
+The strategic location in Northern England protected from Scottish invaders and enabled control of significant routes running north to south and east to west.
+Moreover, the site served as a critical crossing area over the River Eamont, which runs parallel to the castle.
 The Romans also found the location desirable as Brougham Castle was built on the site of the old Roman fort, Brocavum.
-Various Roman earthworks were used for medieval defenses, as well as construction of the caste itself.
+Various Roman earthworks were used for medieval defenses and the construction of the caste itself.
 The original architecture featured a stone keep protected by a wooden palisade surrounding it.

-In 1268, Brougham Castle passed to the Clifford family when Robert Clifford married Robert de Vieuxpont’s great-grand daughter Isabella.
-Robert’s son, also named Robert, would eventually make numerous modifications to the castle, including replacement of wooden palisade surrounding the keep with a stone curtain wall around 1300.
-He also added the top story of the keep, built the gatehouse complex and added a foreboding southwest corner tower, called the Tower of League, which greatly enhanced the defensive features of the castle.
+In 1268, Brougham Castle passed to the Clifford family when Robert Clifford married Robert de Vieuxpont's great-granddaughter, Isabella.
+Robert's son, also named Robert, would eventually make numerous modifications to the castle, including replacing the wooden palisade surrounding the keep with a stone curtain wall around 1300.
+He also added the top story of the keep, built the gatehouse complex, and added a foreboding southwest corner tower called the Tower of League, which greatly enhanced the defensive features of the castle.

-In 1300, the distinguished King Edward I stayed at Brougham Castle on the 22nd of July during his travels to Scotland and northern England.
-Robert Clifford served as a vital asset to the king during the Anglo-Scottish wars that began in 1296 and lasted for centuries thereafter.
-In the 1380s, Robert’s grandson, Roger Clifford, made even more enhancements to the castle by adding more buildings along the south curtain wall including a new hall.
-Despite new fortifications, the castle was successfully attacked and damaged by the Scots in 1388.
+In 1300, the distinguished King Edward I stayed at Brougham Castle on July 22nd during his travels to Scotland and northern England.
+Robert Clifford was a vital asset to the king during the Anglo-Scottish wars that began in 1296 and lasted centuries thereafter.
+In the 1380s, Robert's grandson, Roger Clifford, made even more enhancements to the castle by adding more buildings along the south curtain wall, including a new hall.
+Despite new fortifications, the Scots attacked and damaged the castle in 1388.

-During the middle 15th century, Brougham Castle played a pivotal role in the Wars of the Roses as the Lancastrian Clifford family competed with the Yorkist Neville family over control of northwest England.
-The castle was granted to the Neville family by Edward IV in 1461 after John Clifford was killed during battle in support of Henry V. John’s son, Henry, recovered Brougham Castle and remaining family estates from Henry VII.
+During the mid-15th century, Brougham Castle played a pivotal role in the Wars of the Roses as the Lancastrian Clifford family competed with the Yorkist Neville family over control of northwest England.
+Edward IV granted the castle to the Neville family in 1461 after John Clifford was killed during battle in support of Henry V. John's son, Henry, recovered Brougham Castle and the remaining family estates from Henry VII.
 Under the Tudors, the Clifford family once again prospered.
-In years to follow, Brougham Castle experienced a decline in use.
-An inventory conducted in 1595 revealed a castle in decline as it listed old furniture, in addition to decaying pots and pans.
+In the years to follow, Brougham Castle experienced a decline in use.
+An inventory conducted in 1595 revealed a castle in decline, as it listed old furniture and decaying pots and pans.

-In 1605, the castle experienced a resurgence as it was refurbished by the Countess Margaret.
-In 1617, King James I and his court were lavishly entertained for two nights at Brougham Castle where they feasted on foods including quail and peachicks.
-Lady Anne Clifford who was famous for her work regarding restoration of castles and lands, began to add new buildings for baking and brewing, in addition to gardens in 1650.
-She frequented Brougham Castle via numerous extended visits, and in fact, died there on March 22nd of 1676.
-Thereafter, the castle was maintained until 1714 when the Earl of Thanet decided he did not need all the castles passed to him and focused upkeep solely on nearby Appleby Castle.
-As a result, Brougham’s furnishings and other items of value were sold with the castle left as a roofless ruin.
+In 1605, the castle experienced a resurgence as Countess Margaret refurbished it.
+In 1617, King James I and his court were lavishly entertained for two nights at Brougham Castle, where they feasted on foods including quail and peachicks.
+Lady Anne Clifford, famous for restoring castles and lands, began adding new buildings for baking, brewing, and gardens in 1650.
+She frequented Brougham Castle via numerous extended visits and died there on March 22nd, 1676.
+The castle was maintained until 1714, when the Earl of Thanet decided he did not need all the castles passed to him and focused upkeep solely on nearby Appleby Castle.
+As a result, Brougham's furnishings and other items of value were sold, with the castle left as a roofless ruin.

-During the 1840s, extensive repairs were performed in an attempt to preserve the remaining ruins of the Brougham Castle.
+During the 1840s, extensive repairs were performed to preserve the remaining ruins of the Brougham Castle.
 However, these were deemed too expensive to maintain and eventually abandoned.
-In 1928, ruins of the castle were placed under the guardianship of the Ministry of Works, predecessor to English Heritage.
+In 1928, the castle's ruins were placed under the guardianship of the Ministry of Works, the predecessor to English Heritage.
 They removed most of the masonry additions constructed during the 19th century.
 The castle appears today much as it did in the 1930s by the Ministry of Works.

 Castle Highlights

-Brougham Castle, though just a ruin, still retains much of its original stonework.
+Though just a ruin, Brougham Castle retains much of its original stonework.
 Consequently, visitors can easily visualize how dominating its architecture would have been when intact.
-It is no wonder the Clifford family chose the castle as their seat of power in northwest England.
-The castle is somewhat unique given its two gatehouses separated by a courtyard.
+No wonder the Clifford family chose the castle as their seat of power in northwest England.
+The castle is unique, given its two gatehouses separated by a courtyard.
 The second outer gatehouse was added later to bolster defenses.
 Other castles typically contain a large barbican with two sets of doors and portcullises.
-However, it is very rare for castles to feature two different separate gatehouse buildings.
+However, it is infrequent for castles to feature two different separate gatehouse buildings.

 The romantic ruins and picturesque setting of Brougham Castle were often visited by poet William Wordsworth when he was a child.
 It later inspired his writing about Brougham Castle in The Prelude: